 The first known flight of any balloon was flown on 14 December 1782.
 It was a hot air balloon flown by the Montgolfier brothers — Joseph-Michel Montgolfier and Jacques-Étienne Montgolfier.
 Joseph-Michel was the first to gain an interest in ballooning and he recruited his brother to help him build a balloon by writing:

 Another of the firsts related to ballooning also involves the Montgolfier Brothers.
-It happened when they performed the first public demonstration of a manless hot air balloon ascending was also achieved by the Montgolfier Brothers.
-This flight occurred in Annoay, France, on 4 June 1783, when a group of dignitaries from the États particuliers watched.
+It happened when they performed the first public demonstration of a manless hot air balloon ascending in Annoay, France, on 4 June 1783.
+Their ascent was watched by a group of dignitaries from the États particuliers.
 This balloon was globe-shaped and created of sackcloth tightened with three thin layers of paper inside and constructed of four pieces (the dome and three lateral bands) and held together by 1,800 buttons.
 A reinforcing fish net of cord covered the outside of the envelope.

 On 19 September 1783, the Montgolfier’s balloon that rose achieved another first.
 This time the balloon held live beings: a duck, rooster, and sheep called Montauciel (“Climb-to-the-sky”).
 The animals went aloft after being enclosed in a large wicker cage fastened beneath the balloon.
 A wallpaper manufacturer, Jean-Baptiste Réveillon, had assisted by richly decorating it, and it had a deep blue background, gold figures, fleur-de-lis, signs of the zodiac, and suns with Louis XVI’s face in the center interlaced with the royal monogram.
 At the base of the balloon were red and blue drapery and golden eagles.
 This amazing flight took place at the Palace of Versailles with King Louis XVI and his wife Marie Antoinette witnessing its ascent.
 In fact, thousands of people witnessed this flight that lasted approximately eight minutes, covered two miles, and obtained an altitude of about 1,500 feet.
 It was considered a huge success as it landed safely with its animal inhabitants being no worse for having gone aloft.